Toddler sleep: what you need to know

 Some toddlers like to wake at 5.30 am or 6 am.
 There isn’t much you can do about this.
 Putting your toddler to bed later at night in the hope of later waking in the morning doesn’t tend to work.
 Your toddler might still wake up early then be grumpy from too little sleep.

-If you live with an early riser, you might want to move your bedtime forward too.
+If you live with an early riser, you might want to make your bedtime earlier too.